eva-barczykowska/rb_109/mutating_methods_object_passing.md

 The key here is the fact that [variables act as pointers](./variables_pointers.md).
 That is, they contain a reference to the associated object in memory.
 Just because we pass this reference into a method doesn't necessarily mean the object will automatically be mutated.
 Non-muting operations, such as reassignment, can change the pointer by causing the variable to point to a different object in memory.
 Immutable objects, such as integers, cannot be modified.
 In these cases, a new object is generated and the variable in question then references that object after the operation is concluded.

 Whether any particular method acts as pass by reference or acts as pass by value (i.e. whether it is mutating or non-mutating) depends on how it is _defined_.
-Does the method contain mutating methods within that modify it's arguments or caller destructively?
+Does the method contain mutating methods within that modify its arguments or caller destructively?
 Or does it use methods that return a _new_ object so that those references passed into it remain unchanged?